-A Special Needs Trust ("SNT") is a specific type of non-revocable trust created to hold property for its beneficiary, who suffers from some illness or disability.
+A Special Needs Trust (SNT) is a specific type of non-revocable trust created to hold property for its beneficiary, who suffers from some illness or disability.
 Conceptually, a trust is the separation of legal and equitable title to property.
 For property placed in a trust, the legal title rests with the trustee, and the equitable or beneficial title rests in the persons for whom the trust is created, or its beneficiaries.
 A trust is not an entity unto itself like a corporation but rather a form of holding title to property.

 As a result of a disability, a person may have qualified or may be eligible to qualify to receive certain benefits or services from a governmental agency or program designed to support or assist persons with special needs.
 Often these programs specify or stipulate that ownership of assets over a certain amount or of a certain type may disqualify the individual from receiving these benefits.
 A potential solution to such an issue is to hold or retain assets in an acceptable and qualified manner that does not restrict or limit the individual with special needs' eligibility for these programs.
-SNT are just such a solution.
+SNTs are such a solution.
 A SNT is specifically drafted to hold assets in a manner that will not jeopardize the eligibility or ability to qualify for government benefits for a person with special needs.
 A well-drafted SNT holds assets to provide supplemental support to the beneficiary for care and services that are not provided by the governmental program (typically food, housing, and basic healthcare) but without disqualifying its beneficiary from the governmental benefit being sought or received.

 Certain government benefits are designed to support the individual with special needs.
 For such programs, the SNT is designed to supplement, not supplant, the support being provided to the beneficiary.
-As a result, provisions are drafted into the trust to pay for items and services that do not support the beneficiary but, rather, that pay for items and services that are not provided by the program.
-The types of government programs that provide benefits for which SNTs are commonly drafted to accommodate are Social Security Disability Insurance ("SSDI"), Supplemental Security Income ("SSI"), Medicaid, and Supplemental Nutrition Assistance Program (SNAP).
+As a result, provisions are drafted into the trust to pay for items and services that do not support the beneficiary but, rather, pay for items and services that are not provided by the program.
+The types of government programs that provide benefits for which SNTs are commonly drafted to accommodate are Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), Medicaid, and Supplemental Nutrition Assistance Program (SNAP).

-The treatment of a SNT depends upon the way it was created and funded.
-A SNT that is created by the individual with special needs or partially funded with their assets are referred to as a First Party SNT.
-Upon the death of the person with special needs, these assets may be subject to reimbursement claims by the government to recover the funds disbursed to or on behalf of the individual with special needs during their lifetime.
+The treatment of an SNT depends upon the way it was created and funded.
+A SNT that is created by the individual with special needs or partially funded with their assets are referred to as a first party SNT.
+Upon the death of the person with special needs, the assets of the first party SNT may be subject to reimbursement claims by the government to recover the funds disbursed to him or her while living.
 Additionally, these types of trusts may not be created after the individual with special needs reaches age 65.